NykterLab/GBM_immune/README.md

 # GBM_immune_microenvironment

 R script implementing regression analysis to estimate the proportion of cells from mixture gene expression data.
-Analysis is based on reference expression profiles.
+Analysis is based on reference expression profiles and linear regression with Elastic net regularization is used.

 Usage
 -----